History of the Governor-General

 This function grew considerably over the 20th century.
 The modern governor-general is usually patron of nearly 200 charitable, service, sporting and cultural organisations.
 Viceregal sponsorship or patronage signals that an organisation is worthy of wide support.
 Many of the governor-general's community functions also have a ceremonial dimension: laying foundation stones, opening buildings, addressing conferences and launching special events and appeals.

 The community role consumes far more time than ceremonial or constitutional duties.
-In a typical year, more than 15,000 people will attend functions at Government House and the governor-general participates in up to 500 public events.
+In a typical year, over 15,000 people will attend functions at Government House, and the governor-general participates in 400–500 public events.

 Constitutional